-Doctors aren’t totally sure what causes eczema.
+Doctors aren’t totally sure what causes this skin condition.
 In infants, it shows up as a rash on the face or head.
 Later, it may spread to the arms and torso.
-The skin is often itchy and easily irritated.
+The skin is often dry, itchy, and easily irritated.
 Symptoms can include:

 - A red rash